DiegoSnach/hackathon/README.md

 #### UK Companies House Data

-This single API a, [API 1](#1), contains a random sample of approximately 1% of the total number of businesses across the UK, including SIC Code (sector/industry) as well as name and address details, if you would like to download the full range of data it can be found *[here](ask ben for link)*.
+This single API a, [API 1](#1), contains a random sample of approximately 1% of the total number of businesses across the UK, including SIC Code (sector/industry) as well as name and address details, if you would like to download the full range of data it can be found [here](http://download.companieshouse.gov.uk/en_output.html).

  #### FTSE 100 Data